azzi333/azzi333/README.md

-- 👋 Hi, I’m @azzi333
+- 👋 Hi, I’m Momchil Georgiev
-- 👀 I’m interested in python and QA
+- 👀 I’m interested in Python and QA
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on python projects
+- 💞️ I’m looking to collaborate on Python projects
 - 📫 How to reach me georgiev_momchil@yahoo.com

 <!---